Meserret III

 MY Meserret III is a luxury yacht built by Peene-Werft at Wolgast in 1992.
-It is one of the world's largest yachts.
-The was formerly known as Leander G. She is owned by Mehmet Omer Koç.
+The yacht was formerly known as Leander G. She is owned by Mehmet Ömer Koç.

 Design

 Meserret III was designed by Claus Kusch, who had previously designed two yachts named Katalina for the original owner, Brigadier Sir Timothy Landon.
 Her steel hull has a bulbous bow, a classic canoe stern, together with a helicopter deck and topped by a three deck aluminium superstructure - six decks in total.
 She has a range of communal guest areas including a Main Saloon and Dining room on her Main Deck, a Boat deck saloon, Jacuzzi Deck, Observation Deck and Study, a Fitness room, a Dive Room and Swim Platform.
 There are 10 suites in total, consisting of two Master suites with office/study and a forward facing saloon, 3 double guest cabins with en-suite bathrooms and 5 twin guest cabins with bathrooms.
 In all, she can accommodate 22 guests as well as a crew of 23.